dolittle/Documentation/Documentation/getting_started.md

         └── content
 ```

-Its expecting a folder for each top-level repository and the content of the `Documentation` folder directly in this.
+The `repositories.json` file configures at which path (sub-folder) under the content folder repositories will be linked to, and with which name.
+The content folder should contain the parent folders, with a matching `index.md` and the contents of the `Documentation` folder from the repository directly in this.
 This is best achieved by creating a symbolic link to the repositories `Documentation` folder.

-Open a shell and **navigate to the `content` folder**.
+Open a shell and **navigate to the correct sub-folder in the `content` folder**.

 Unix:
 ```shell